 – Johnjoe McFadden, Jim Al-Khalili, Life on the Edge: The Coming of Age of Quantum Biology (Broadway Books, Jul 26, 2016) p.
 97

-There’s simply too much quantum funny business going on everywhere in a living being to say one part of the organism is classical and collapses the other part that is quantum.
+There’s simply too much quantum funny business going on everywhere in a living being to say one part of the organism is classical and collapses the other part that’s quantum.

 Another way materialists banish the quantum: the Many Worlds Hypothesis

 Scientists have resolved the measurement problem another way.
-When the wave of quantum possibilities collapses into an actuality, the information contained in those probabilities has to go somewhere.
-Information, like energy, has its own law of conservation in the universe.
-Some quantum physicists have popularly suggested that instead of collapsing the quantum into the classical through observation, every time a quantum event collapses into a classical one, other universes are spawned.
-All the other probabilities that didn’t occur here do occur there, in these new universes.
+They hypothesize that instead of collapsing the quantum into the classical through observation, every time a quantum event collapses into a classical one, other universes are spawned.
+All the other probabilities that didn’t occur here does occur there, in these new universes.

 This hypothesis is mathematically satisfying and sidesteps any suggestion of metaphysics.
 But there are a virtually infinite set of quantum events occurring everywhere at every instant everywhere in an organism, let alone the whole universe.
 Each of them would create an incalculable set of alternate universes.
-When I do the dizzying visualization of this scenario, it leads me to ask: Which is the more ridiculous vision of the cosmos, the one where there are unlimited infinities of universes or there is a Single Entity observing everything?
-In my opinion, the Multiverse Hypothesis creates an even crazier and more incomprehensible cosmos than the one we have.
+You do the dizzying math.
+Or alternatively, ask yourself: Which is the more ridiculous vision of the cosmos?
+This vision creates an even crazier and more incomprehensible cosmos than the one we have.

 But who knows?
 That’s what they said about quantum theory in the twentieth century.
-And that’s what most well-educated, postmodern, rational, sophisticated people say about God.
+And that’s what most well-educated, modern, rational sophisticated people say about God.

 Quantum theology is a term used by a few but growing number of theologians and mystics.
-On the other side of this philosophical tug of war, they are eager to seize on quantum theory to prove the existence of God.
-Many of their essays and speculations are plagued by vagueness, weak understanding of science, and an over-heated, optimistic leap into the irrational analogies between quantum science and the mystical.
-Their “proofs” often require taking analogous-sounding mysteries as literal equivalents.
-Quantum theology is largely the provenance of well-educated but reductionist fundamentalists.
+Many of their essays and speculations are plagued by vagueness, weak understanding of science, and an over-heated, optimistic leap into the irrational analogies between quantum science and mysticism to prove God’s existence.
+Their “proofs” often require taking analogous-sounding mysteries as equivalents.
+Quantum theology is largely the provenance of well-educated fundamentalists.

 The case of yeast is different.
-In this dance between the material and the vital, between science and faith, science leads us to conclude something strange is happening in bread that doesn’t occur in matzah.
-The new science of quantum biology shows quite specifically how the process of life itself depends on quantum action.
+In this dance between the material and the vital, between science and faith, the science leads us to conclude something mystical is happening in bread that doesn’t occur in matzah.
+That matzah has been promising something like this is lurking in its layers of meaning is a deligthful coincidence.
+Even on its own terms, though, the new science of quantum biology shows quite specifically how the process of life itself depends on quantum action.
 In every possible process where life is created or sustained, enzymatic action is involved.
 And with quantum action comes the requirement that someone or something is observing the process.
-The nose of the quantum camel, and the problem of a conscious observer, has entered the tent of biology, but they were summoned by the biology.
+The nose of the quantum camel has entered the tent of biology, but it was summoned by the biology.
 In fact, the tent is the camel.
-Something or someone has to be observing quantum events in enzymes to make them operative in life.
+Something or someone has to be observing omnipresent quantum events in enzymes to make them operative in life.
 Someone or something has to be operating life.
 Omnisciently.

-Couple biophysics with the metaphysics of matzah and we get a powerful sermon.
+Couple the biophysics with the metaphysics of the matzah and we get a powerful sermon.
 Matzah is bread without attention, perhaps without the attention of a Cosmic Consciousness.
 It represents enslavement to inert material.
 It is both literally the bread of affliction, the food of slaves, and symbolically life without redemption from our inner Egypt, the body without a soul.
-Matzah invokes a God who redeemed the Children of Israel from slavery more than three thousand years ago (3330 to be exact) and Who continues to operate the universe today by attending to its every quantum event.
+Matzah invokes a God who redeemed the Children of Israel from slavery more than three thousand years ago and Who continues to operate the universe today by attending to its every quantum event.
 He is an incomprehensibly vast God Who observes every infinitesimal event, all the infinite infinitesimal events that occur every instant to sustain each living cell of each living organism.
 This is a God that watches everything actively.
-This God expands and unfolds His Cognizance as vastly, but more comprehensibly, than the universes imagined by the Many Worlds Hypothesis, where every quantum event creates disconnected alternatives, This God gives the universe an elegant unity.
-His watchfulness also makes life possible.
-It’s hard not to like this God and this idea of Him.
-Unless of course you find the very idea of anything not mechanical offensive to reason.
+This God expands and unfolds His Cognizance as much as the universe imagined by the Many Worlds Hypothesis multiplies infinitely bubbling alternatives, only this God gives it life and an elegant unity.
+I like this God and this idea of Him.

 One of the sermons on matzah is a kabbalistic one.
 Isaac Luria, the 16th century mystic of Safed, explains that the three matzahs on the seder plate represent Knowledge, Understanding, and Wisdom.
 Matzah invites us to stretch our scientific wisdom to its fullest extent beyond enslavement to our preconceptions.
-It suggests the liberation of science from its prejudices.
-Is it really harder to believe in God than in the Multiverse Hypothesis?
-I don’t think so.
-The benefits of embracing both the intrinsic beauty of the metaphysical explanation and the elegance of its logic make a pretty persuasive case against atheism.
-From the outside looking in, all the attempts to bracket out a Universal Observer from the quantum situation look like contortions by science to avoid the obvious, the result of a fundamentalist-like commitment to a belief that there must not be a God in the universe.
+Matzah also contains a sermon about the liberation of science from its prejudices.